Design of generalized fractional order gradient descent method: Main Results

-From the discussion in the previous section, it can be found that the gradient descent method cannot converge to the real extreme point as the order extends to the non-integer case.
-To substantially study the short memory characteristics of classical derivative and modify the long memory characteristics of fractional derivative, an intuitive idea is to replace the constant initial instant $c$ with the varying initial instant $x_{k-K}$.
-The resulting method follows immediately
+From the discussion in the previous section, it can be found that the fractional order gradient method cannot converge to the real extreme point as the order extends to the non-integer case.
+To substantially study the short memory characteristic of classical derivative and modify the long memory characteristic of fractional derivative, an intuitive idea is to replace the constant lower integral terminal $c$ with the varying lower integral terminal $x_{k-K}$.
+Then, fixed memory step appears and the resulting method follows immediately